 - What Additional Rights Are Afforded In The European Union?

 Depending on the applicable law, you may have various rights in respect to your personal information, such as a right of access, rectification, restriction of or, objection to processing of your personal data (including processing for direct marketing), and portability to another controller and erasure.
-Please note that these rights are subject to limitations set out in law.
+Please note that these rights are subject to certain limitations set out in law.

 You can exercise your rights by contacting us at firstname.lastname@example.org.
 Please include the name of this website and “Data Subject Request” as the subject line, and your full name, email address, and postal address in your message.